sorelmitra/learn/README.md

 - **Automatic Acceptance Tests**: Cucumber-JS with Selenium WebDriver for Web, Detox/Appium for Mobile
 - **Web Domain**: <span style="color:red">None for now.
 Free Domains are not an option as they are associated with scams and bad practices</span>
 - **Web Hosting**: <span style="color:red">Google Cloud</span>
-- **Architecture**: Microservices with Docker and Kubernetes, Cloud/On Premise
+- **Architecture**: Microservices with Docker and Kubernetes for On Premise, Google Free-Tier technologies for Cloud
 - **Cloud Hosting**: Google Cloud
 - **Components**:
 	* **SampleBot Service**: Node.js with [Express JS](https://expressjs.com/), REST, and [Botlang](https://botlang.org)